Dedicated to safety

 - Lost time injury and illness rate (LTIR): the rate of absenteeism cases due to occupational injury and illness

 As a result of systematic improvements in processes and protective measures, these numbers have declined each year.
-In 2012, our TRCR was 0.45, exceeding our improvement target of 5% compared to 2011.
-Our LTIR was 0.14, exceeding our target of 0.19 (all figures include former Alcon).
+In 2013, our TRCR was 0.42, exceeding our improvement target of 5% compared to 2012.
+Our LTIR was 0.12, exceeding our target of 0.14.

 Handling biological materials is an integral and essential part of research, development and manufacturing programs at Novartis.
 Biological materials can include human or animal pathogens, and experimental or transgenic animals.